Max Dumesny: Sprintcars

 Dumesny switched to Sprintcars in 1983/84 and had his first major win that season when he won the 1983 Wayne Fisher Memorial at the Parramatta City Raceway in Sydney.
 In 1984, Dumesny linked with Melbourne based motor and racing expert John Sidney, driving for Sidney's OTR (Oval Track Racing) and started driving an Australian made OTR Defender Sprintcar with instant success, winning both the Victorian and South Australian championships.

 Dumesny's record in Sprintcars in Australia is almost second to none.
 He has won multiple state titles around the country, including eight Victorian championships, as well as the South Australian, New South Wales, and Queensland championships.
 In 1991, he became the only driver to win the Australian Sprintcar and Australian Formula 500 Championships when he won the Sprintcar title at the Carrick Speedway in Tasmania.
 He added a second and third national Sprintcar title in 1998 and 2002 respectively.
 Dumesny is also a seven-time winner of the World Series Sprintcars held in Australia, winning his first championship in 1989/90 while at his former home track in Warrnambool he has won three Grand Annual Sprintcar Classics.
 Dumesny's win in the 1992 Classic was the first time in the race's then 20-year history that a Victorian driver had won the event.
-In the years prior to his 1992 win, he had finished 3rd in 1988 and 1991, and second in 1989 and 1990.
+In the years prior to his 1992 win, he had finished third in 1988 and 1991, and second in 1989 and 1990.
 Dumesny finished second behind American Tim Kaeding in the 2014 Classic.

-He has also won 32 feature races in the Easter Sprintcar Trail, a three event series held annually on the Easter long weekend at the Borderline Speedway in Mount Gambier, South Australia, and various tracks in Victoria, usually the Premier Speedway in Warrnambool, and the Avalon Raceway in Lara near Geelong.
+Dumesny has also won 32 feature races in the Easter Sprintcar Trail, a three event series held annually on the Easter long weekend at the Borderline Speedway in Mount Gambier, South Australia, and various tracks in Victoria, usually the Premier Speedway in Warrnambool, and the Avalon Raceway in Lara near Geelong.

 Early in his Sprintcar career, Dumesny also travelled to the United States to race in selected World of Outlaws events as well as the famed Knoxville Nationals.
 His biggest success overseas came in 1985 when he won the Race of States at the 1985 Knoxville Nationals, becoming the first Australian to win the race.
 Since then, along with a number of other Australian drivers including his son Mitchell, he has been a regular visitor to Knoxville.

 On 16 May 1992, Dumesny continued to show his versatility when he swapped his Sprintcar for a Speedcar and won the 34th Australian Speedcar Grand Prix held at the famous Sydney Showground Speedway joining such drivers as A. J. Foyt, Steve Kinser, Sleepy Tripp, Garry Rush and George Tatnell as winners of the annual event.